Getting back on the water

 Cleaning at UKSA

-UKSA will be implementing Virus Shield ‘Control’ regularly across the whole site, this is an electrostatic spraying technology which creates a fine mist, covering surfaces with a ‘Teflon’ type coating.
+UKSA implements Virus Shield ‘Control’ regularly across the whole site, this is an electrostatic spraying technology which creates a fine mist, covering surfaces with a ‘Teflon’ type coating.
 It kills a wide range of viruses and bacteria including Coronavirus.
 This system is used throughout the NHS including hospital wards, airports, offices and schools.

 UKSA’s housekeeping team will undertake a revised cleaning regime of all public areas and accommodation.